Year and a day rule

 The year and a day rule is associated with the former common law standard that death could not be legally attributed to acts or omissions that occurred more than a year and a day before the death.

-It is elsewhere associated with the minimum sentence for a crime to count as a felony.

 The rule and homicide

 In English common law, it was held that a death was conclusively presumed not to be murder (or any other homicide) if it occurred more than a year and one day since the act (or omission) that was alleged to have been its cause.
 The rule also applied to the offence of assisting with a suicide.

 Certain problems with this rule arise from the advance of medicine.
 Life support technology can extend the interval between the murderous act and the subsequent death.
 Application of the year and a day rule prevented murder prosecutions, not because of the merits of the case, but because of the successful intervention of doctors in prolonging life.
 Additionally, advances in forensic medicine may assist the court to determine that an act was a cause of death even though it was carried out fairly far in the past.